The regulars -

-Mouth on Legs: For once Tegan’s suspicious nature is right on the nail…why would a 20th century schoolboy step into a transmat capsule and then into a blue police box with a spaceship interior and be so apparently calm about it all?
+Mouth on Legs: For once Tegan’s suspicious nature is right on the nail…why would a 20th century schoolboy step into a transmat capsule and then into a blue police box with a spaceship interior and be so indifferent about it all?
 Its so odd to see Tegan not approach somebody with her usual bad attitude and filthy mouth but I guess even Janet Fielding couldn’t bring herself to throw her weight around in the presence of a living legend like the Nicholas Courtney.
-She saves all of her bile for Mawdryn and in some hastily scripted scenes comes across as a right bitch (if this really was the Doctor I’d toss her out at the first opportunity) more than ever.
+She saves all of her bile for Mawdryn and in some hastily scripted scenes comes across as a right old cow (if this really was the Doctor I’d toss her out at the first opportunity) more than ever.
 I don’t care if she’s right to suspect Mawdryn becuase this woman’s bad attitude stretches my patience to its limits.
-Its not even that she is saying anything implausible its just the effort she puts into not being a very nice person.
+It's not even that she is saying anything implausible, it's just the effort she puts into not being a very nice person.
 Its wearying.
-Rather wonderfully the one person she cannot brow beat is the Brigadier and he casually (almost perversely) throws as much sexism her way as possible!
+Rather wonderfully the one person she cannot brow beat is the Brigadier and he casually (almost perversely) throws as much sexism her way as possible.
 Although Tegan (or probably Janet Fielding) has to have the last word and quietly mutters ‘chauvinist’ when he is out of sight.
+It makes me wonder if that for all her objections to the contrary if Tegan is the sort of self punishing individual that would subconsciously seek out a chauvinist to marry.
 Brace yourselves because I am going to finish this section with something nice to say about Tegan…the quiet moment where she thanks the Doctor for the sacrifice he was going to make is gorgeous.
 Why can’t she be that subtle and warm all the time?

 New Boy: I wont beat around the bush – I think that Turlough was the finest innovation to the show in the eighties.
 You can keep Ace and her horrendous eighties slang and angst and Kamelion who was so good he only hung around for two stories.
 Turlough was a genuinely fresh idea; an awkward, mistrustful youth who skips into the TARDIS on a promise to murder its pilot.
-That’s a fantastic character spec in anyone’s eyes (although Peter Davison and Janet Fielding seem to have a bit of a problem with it but just nod and smile at them…you have to placate the stars) and paired with the inspired casting choice of Mark Strickson (who is on top form in his introductory story) and you have something that looked to be very special indeed.
+That’s a fantastic character spec in my eyes (although Peter Davison and Janet Fielding seem to have a bit of a problem with it but just nod and smile at them…you often have to placate the stars) and paired with the inspired casting choice of Mark Strickson (who is on top form in his introductory story) and you have something that looked to be very special indeed.
 It would have taken a pretty inept script editor to waste a character as strong as this.
 Now I come here not to bury Eric Saward (he does that an awful lot himself in the DVD documentaries) but even he admits that he had a terrific actor in Strickson and a terrific character in Turlough and he failed to give him anything to do after his initial arc of three stories.
-But what comes next is not for this review…if you want to see how the strongest companion since Romana was treated like wallpaper check out my reviews for The King’s Demons, Warriors of the Deep, The Awakening and Ressurection of the Daleks.
+But what comes next is not for this review…if you want to see how the strongest companion since Romana was treated like an irrelevance then check out my reviews for The King’s Demons, Warriors of the Deep, The Awakening and Resurrection of the Daleks to come.
 Everything that we see in Mawdryn Undead is very strong and it promises to be an incredible ride with this new companion.
-With Strickson epitomising shiftiness, a mysterious backstory that we aren’t acquainted with and a dark deal made with an ominous force, Turlough can only be considered a success in his first story at whetting our appetite for more.
-The sad truth is that the 80s was a year where all kinds of fruitloop shows were commissioned and one about an alien boy that wound up in a boarding school in England sounds exactly the sort of thing I mean!
-With Mark Strickson, Nicholas Courtney and Peter Halliday fronting it it might have been pretty good too!
+With Strickson epitomising shiftiness, a mysterious back story that we aren’t acquainted with and a dark deal made with an ominous force, Turlough can only be considered a success in his first story at whetting our appetite for more.
+The sad truth is that the 80s was a year where all kinds of fruit loop series were commissioned and one about an alien boy that wound up in a boarding school in England sounds exactly like the sort that would take off.
+With Mark Strickson, Nicholas Courtney and Peter Halliday fronting it it might have been pretty good too.
 Turlough calls Hippo ‘fat, ugly and dull’ in a parody of a school bully and yet Turlough clearly enjoys hanging around with Ibbetson because he makes him look better.
 It rather accentuates what a coward Turlough is, hiding in other peoples shadows (as he would go on to do with the Doctor) and then mock them for standing on their own two feet.
 The look on his face when he sees the transmat pod is one of pure joy.
 You can very believe that he thought that he would never see sophisticated technology ever again.
 In the latter episodes of Mawdryn Undead Turlough is reduced to wandering around corridors aimlessly but Strickson is so good at looking shifty I always wanted to see what he was getting up to.

 Sparkling Dialogue: ‘Who are they?’
 ‘Fools who tried to turn themselves in Time Lords!’